 Oatly Vegan Ice Cream

-You’ve likely heard of Oatly by now, the creamy Swedish oat milk brand that helps craft the very best oat milk lattes.
+You’ve likely heard of Oatly by now: the creamy Swedish oat milk brand helps craft the very best oat milk lattes.
 But how does their vegan ice cream stack up?
 Not too well, apparently.

 “I love Oatly oat milk and was initially very excited to hear they made ice cream,” says Samuels.
 “Their brand is very transparent about their ingredients and really makes an effort to avoid additives in their products.
 Unfortunately, it looks like their ice cream doesn't follow those practice standards.
 This product has three different sweeteners: sugar, dextrose (a simple sugar made from corn), and glucose syrup.
 It also has a few emulsifiers like mono- and diglycerides of fatty acids, and thickeners and binders like locust bean gum and guar gum.
 It also has some low erucic acid rapeseed oil, which is a man-made oil.”

 Halo Top is probably the most popular low-calorie ice cream out there, both nutrition and taste-wise.
 So how does its non-dairy version do?
 Not too shabby, according to Karina Heinrich, nutritionist and founder of The Karina Method.

 “Halo Top has moderate amounts of protein and calcium, but it also contains cane sugar, sugar substitutes, and undisclosed natural flavors and colors,” she says.
 “The plus is that Halo Top has lower added sugars that may not increase your blood sugar as much as the same exact serving of ice cream.”
 Heinrich cautions against eating the whole pint though, which is something Halo Top suggests based on how few calories it has compared to regular ice cream.
 “It has very few nutrients and should still be looked at as a dessert and eaten in moderation," says Heinrich.

 Luna & Larry’s Coconut Bliss Vegan Ice Cream